0xcafe-io/enum/README.md

 - **Inline definitions**: register enum values as you declare them
 - **Zero-maintenance**: automatic `IsValid() bool` and `Validate() error` functions without code generation
-- **No interference**: no wrappers, no new types, definitions keep their original type and value
+- **No interference**: no wrappers or no new type - definitions keep their original type and value
 - **Scoped**: definitions are scoped to their type, e.g `"active"` can be valid value for `type UserStatus string`, but not necessarily for `type OrderStatus string`